perryoneil/effects-pi/README.md

 # effects-pi
 Raspberry Pi Effects
-<p>These files are associated with Halloween Projects driven by the Raspberry Pi, the Pi-Plates DAQC2plate, LED Strip Lights and a multi-channel sound system.</p>
+<p>Perry O'Neil develops Python code for the Raspberry Pi GPIO for hardware control.
+This repository contains client (Python on Pi) and server (Python on Linux and Windows) modules.</p>
-<p>Perry O'Neil is a Technical Project Manager in Washington, DC.
-Most of his software development experience has been in C and C++ and he's picking up Python for Raspberry Pi IoT projects that require hardware microcontroller functions.</p>
+<p>Perry O'Neil is an AWS and Azure cloud services SME and a DSc student at Marymount University in Arlington, VA.
+His professional programming career started with Oracle PL/SQL, Linux, C, C++, and other environments and tools.</p>